 TrustCore Financial Services is a fee-based firm located in Brentwood, Tennessee.
 It manages billions of dollars for its clients, most of whom are non-high-net-worth individuals.
 There are also high-net-worth clients, plus a small number of institutional clients, namely charitable organizations and corporations.

 TrustCore’s services include financial planning, portfolio management, pension consulting, selection of other advisors and educational seminars and workshops.

 TrustCore was founded in 1982.
 It is a wholly-owned subsidiary of TrustCore, LLC, which also has two other subsidiaries -- a registered broker-dealer and an independent insurance agency.
 The principal equity holders of the parent company are Darryl Lynn Edmonds, Mikhael Winnie Jacobs and William Craig Reed.

 TrustCore Financial Services Client Types and Minimum Account Sizes

 Most of the clients at TrustCore are individuals not qualifying as high-net worth, though it does also work with some high-net-worth investors.
-The firm’s institutional clients are all charitable organizations or corporations.
+The firm’s institutional clients are all charitable organizations, investment funds and corporations.